 However, there will undoubtedly be that that customer who is belligerent, rude, unreasonable or just downright wrong and won’t admit it?

 An organisation that takes the stance that the customer is always right can, in some way, undermine staff at the sharp end dealing with customers.
 Customer facing staff who are not empowered to deal with customers fairly and appropriately can be shackled.

 Fortunately many organisations treat the mantra of the ‘customer is always right’ with some measure of sensibility.

 Whilst an important factor, they don’t take it to mean 100% of customers 100% of the time.

 This can be an effective way to empower your staff to deal fairly and appropriately with those rare customers who are downright wrong.

-For more about developing an effective customer experience programme and what this means for your staff with our guide to the Fundamentals of Customer Experience Management.
+For more about developing an effective customer experience programme and what this means for your staff with our guide to the Promises, expectation and how to avoid the CX Gap.